mollybeach/honeyvaiult/README.md

-# HoneyVaiult
+# Praxos

 **AI-Generated ERC-4626 Vaults Built From ERC-3643 Real-World Assets**

 ## Overview

-HoneyVaiult is a vault-generation engine that turns regulated financial products (RWAs) issued by institutions on Rayls private nodes into AI-assembled ERC-4626 vaults.
+Praxos is a vault-generation engine that turns regulated financial products (RWAs) issued by institutions on Rayls private nodes into AI-assembled ERC-4626 vaults.

 Each institution (Bank A, Bank B, Bank C, etc.) operates a private Rayls node and issues ERC-3643-compliant RWA tokens (bonds, real-estate funds, startup funds, etc.).
-HoneyVaiult analyzes these RWAs, simulates risk profiles, and passes the results into an AI allocation engine that constructs ERC-4626 vault strategies.
+Praxos analyzes these RWAs, simulates risk profiles, and passes the results into an AI allocation engine that constructs ERC-4626 vault strategies.

 These vaults act like "honey cells" in a honeycomb — modular financial building blocks that users can choose from depending on risk, duration, and diversification.